-Here’s a look at what you need to know about the French Open tennis tournament.
+Here’s a look at the French Open tennis tournament.

-Rafael Nadal holds the record for the most men’s singles wins with eight.
-Bjorn Borg has six.
+Nadal has the most men’s singles wins with 14.

-Chris Evert-Lloyd has the most women’s singles wins with seven.
+Chris Evert has the most women’s singles wins with seven.

-1897 - Women’s singles matches are added to tournament, but still restricted to French club members.
+1897 - Women’s singles matches are added to the tournament, but still restricted to French club members.

 1925 - The tournament is opened to international competitors from non-French clubs.
-Women’s doubles is also added.
+Women’s doubles are also added.

 1928 - The tournament moves to a new stadium.
-The stadium and tournament are named after Roland Garros, and is still widely known by that name.
-Garros is an aviator who made the first successful crossing of the Mediterranean in 1913.
+The stadium and tournament are named after Roland Garros, and the tournament is still widely known by that name.
+Garros was an aviator who made the first successful crossing of the Mediterranean in 1913.

 1940-1945 - The tournament is canceled due to World War II.